 If you are a recent graduate (3+ university program) and haven’t done any personal projects, this program might be the right thing for you.

-If you have just gained a degree (3+ university program), and have done some projects (personal, small, bigger etc.), you should apply and then we will figure out together are you for a junior position or you should go through an internship program.
+If you have just gained a degree (3+ university program), and have done some projects (personal, small, bigger etc.), you should apply and then we will figure out together if you are fit for a junior position or if you should go through an internship program.

 We are always eager to meet people like you.

 If you have completed the course in PHP, Ruby, or front-end development, you must have at least one project that you are proud of.
-Make it publicly available via Git repo.
-We want to know how you are thinking, how persistent are you, how much time it took you to complete the project, etc.
+Make it publicly available on a Git repo.
+We want to know how you think, how persistent you are, how much time it took you to complete the project, etc.